niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Preparing the Site

-* Measure the area where the controller will be installed
-* Refer to the following figure and table for minimum clearance dimensions
+Measure the area where the controller will be installed.
+Refer to the following figure and table for minimum clearance dimensions:

 #### Minimum Site Clearance